dkomanov/dkomanov.github.io/public/data/posts/2018-03-12_try-with-resources/scala-try-with-resources.md

 We can't do anything about the latter case.
 But what's about failing flush on disk?
 We can definitely say, that our file doesn't contain exactly what we expected to write there.

-So, in this case, when we write something in file (socket, whatever), we shouldn't swallow exception on close, because we can't definitively say whether our business process succeeded or not.
+So, in this case, when we write something in a file (socket, whatever), we shouldn't swallow exception on close, because we can't definitively say whether our business process succeeded or not.
 So, we should signal to our caller, that we failed.

-Also we may deduct from it, that it's mostly fine to swallow exception in close during read.
+Also, we may deduct from it, that it's mostly fine to swallow exception in close during reading.

 ## try-with-resources in Scala